 If the receiver performs replay detection prior to decryption, then the receiver shall check that the replay counter used to detect replays is correct and discard the frame if incorrect.
-In particular, the separate replay counter for individually addressed Protected Fine Timing frames shall be used if the FTM subfield of the CCMP of GCMP header (Figure 12-15 (Expanded CCMP MPDU) or Figure 12-28 (Expanded GCMP MPDU)) signals that the MPDU is a Protected Fine Timing frame; it shall not be used otherwise.
+In particular, the separate replay counter for individually addressed Protected Fine Timing frames shall be used if the Replay Counter Index subfield of the CCMP (Figure 12-15 (Expanded CCMP MPDU) signals that the MPDU is a Protected Fine Timing frame; the separate replay counter for individually addressed Protected Fine Timing frames shall not be used otherwise.
+The separate replay counter for individually addressed Protected Sensing frames shall be used if the Replay Counter Index subfield of the CCMP header (Figure 12-15 (Expanded CCMP MPDU)) signals that the MPDU is a Protected Sensing frame; the separate replay counter for individually addressed Protected Sensing frames shall not be used otherwise.

 TGbf editor: Modify Clause 12.5.2.2 as follows (track change on):